HISPlayer/UnityAndroid-SDK/hisplayer-api.md

     * **public bool autoPlay**: If true, the players will start playing automatically after set-up.
     * **public bool EnableRendering**: Determines if the stream will be rendered or not.
 The value can change in every moment for toggling between render or non-render mode.
 If true, the player will be rendered.
 It only can change in runtime.
     * **public bool FlipTextureVertically**: Flip the texture of the stream vertically.
 This value should be called before **SetUpPlayer**  or **AddStream** functions.
 Only supported on Android.
     * **public bool LoopPlayback (Read-only)**: Loop the current playback.
 It's true by default.
-To modify this value, please, use the Editor or the alternative constructor **StreamProperties(loopPlayback, autoTransition)**.
+To modify this value, please, use the Editor or the constructor **StreamProperties(loopPlayback, autoTransition)**.
     * **public bool AutoTransition (Read-only)**: Change the playback to the next video in the playlist.
 This action won't have effect when loopPlayback is true.
 It's false by default.
-To modify this value, please, use the Editor or the alternative constructor **StreamProperties(loopPlayback, autoTransition)**.
+To modify this value, please, use the Editor or the constructor **StreamProperties(loopPlayback, autoTransition)**.
     * **public List \<string\> keyServerURI**: List of the DRM license key for each URL.
     * **public List \<DRM_Token\> DRMTokens**: List of the DRM tokens for each URL.